CITIZENS USING A ZERO WASTE APPROACH FOR MUNICIPALITIES, INSTITUTIONS, AND INDIVIDUALS

-Zero Waste Warren County is working to bring Warren County into the 21st Century as a Zero Waste community.
+Zero Waste Warren County is a group of community volunteers working to bring Warren County into the 21st Century as a Zero Waste community.
 This is not only a good idea -- it is also possible and necessary and ultimately we will succeed!

 Even if you have never heard of the term Zero Waste, you are undoubtedly familiar with some of its elements – Refuse, Reduce, Repair, Reuse, Recycle, and Compost.
 The quantity of municipal solid waste from our homes, businesses, schools and institutions going to landfills or incinerators can be greatly reduced in these ways – through public policies that require and incentivize the desired behaviors, and local programs and social entrepreneurs that provide the necessary infrastructure and opportunities to make these behaviors easy and convenient.